-For the first time is Switzerland, Siegfried Contemporary is proud to showcase the work of Georgian American artist Ketuta Alexi-Meskhishvili, who lives and works in Berlin.
+Siegfried Contemporary is proud to present the work of Berlin based Georgian American artist Ketuta Alexi-Meskhishvili for the first time in Switzerland.

-By layering, redacting, and staging the content and form of her images, Alexi-Meskhishvili creates carefully orchestrated images that read more as scenes, full of meaning and time, than as moments.
+By layering, redacting and staging the content and form of her images, Alexi-Meskhishvili creates carefully orchestrated images that read more as scenes, full of meaning and time, than as moments.
 Mysterious and cryptic, Alexi-Meskhishvili’s scenes are abstract.
-By working heavily with ambiance and mood, she leaves us with a strong feeling, almost a nostalgia for or memory of an event or history.
+By working heavily with ambiance mood, she leaves us with a strong feeling, almost a nostalgia for a memory, an event or a history.

 By divorcing the image from its source and letting the space between them widen, Alexi-Meskhishvili encourages the photos to exceed tame expectations, to enter a wilder terrain.
 Like the Cheshire Cat, the Wonderland guide whose smile floats hauntingly as his body disappears, the smile in Dog Smile is our guide into an illogical photography.
 This remaining representational vestige leads us into a space detached from reason, walks us into the moments in translation in which excesses make themselves known and reveal a landscape rich in immersive chaos and dynamic possibility.

-Ketuta Alexi-Meskhishvili (b.
-1979 in Tbilisi, Georgia) lives and works in Berlin.
-Alexi-Meskhishvili received her BFA in Photography from Bard College, Annandale, New York in 2003.
-Her work has been included in exhibitions at Musee d’Art Moderne de la Ville de Paris, France (2019); Kunst Haus Wien (2018); Kunstverein Hannover, Hannover (2015); New Museum Triennial (2015)
+ketuta Alexi-Meskhishvili (b.
+1979 Tsiblisi, Georgia) lives and works in Berlin.
+Alexi-Meskhishvili received her BFA in Photography from Bard College, Annandale, NY in 2003.
+Her work has been included in exhibitions at Musee d’Art Moderne de la ville de Paris, France (2019); Kunst Haus Wien, Austria (2018); Kusntverein Hanover, Germany (2015); New Museum Triennial, NY, USA (2015).